-Diversity Targets and Progress in FY2024
+Diversity Targets and Progress in FY2025

-Nature of Diversity Targets Progress Board Independence Maintain at least 50% independence on the Board With INEDs forming 60% majority, the Board has achieved more than 50% Board independence.
-Gender Diversity At least 1 female representation on the Board The NC is currently reviewing candidates to replace a director who will be retiring.
-The NC will endeavour to identify a female candidate to fulfill the gender diversity target.
-Skills Diversity At least one director with accounting & financial management core skill set Mr Wilson Liu, a former partner of a Big 4 accounting firm was appointed in 2022 to strengthen the Board's skills set in these areas.
+Nature of Diversity Targets Status Board Independence Maintain at least 50% independence on the Board With INEDs forming 60% of the Board, the target of maintaining at least 50% Board independence has been met.
+Gender Diversity At least 1 female representation on the Board Gender diversity was achieved with the appointment of Ms. Sandy Liu as an INED as part of the Board renewal process during FY2025.
+Skills Diversity At least one director with financial management core skill set One of the INED, Mr Wilson Liu, is a former partner of a Big 4 accounting firm.
+The target has been met.

-The NC and Board have agreed that Company's Legal Diversity target can be outsourced and, need not be retained be within the Board.
+The NC and Board have agreed that the Company's Legal Diversity target can be outsourced and, need not be retained be within the Board.
 On the other hand, there is no necessity to set specific target for ethnicity/nationality so long as the candidate possesses the right characteristics and qualities to complement and expand the Board's skill sets.

-Current Board members comprise business leaders and professionals from accounting, auditing, management, engineering and, banking and finance backgrounds, who contribute valuable expertise and insights to board discussions and deliberations whilst maintaining well-balanced, independent and objective viewpoints.
+A skills matrix is employed to identify any competency gaps.
+Based on the following Directors' Experience and Skills Matrix, the current Board members comprise business leaders and professionals from accounting, auditing, management, engineering, banking and finance backgrounds, who contribute valuable expertise and insights to board discussions and deliberations whilst maintaining well-balanced, independent and objective viewpoints.
+With the concurrence of the NC, the Board is of the view that the current size and composition of the Board is appropriate, having taken into consideration the nature and scope of the Group's operations and the Board's contribution to the Group.